jackmorrison12/personal-site/content/notes/spanner.md

 Read locks are used on all data items what have been read

-- This is so a consistent snapshot is read
+- This is so a <mark>consistent snapshot is read</mark>
-- the locks are acquired at the leader
+- The locks are acquired at the leader
-- They read the latest version, not based on the timestamp
+- They <mark>read the latest version</mark>, not based on the timestamp

-Writes are buffered, and acquire write locks at commit time (when the preparation is done)
+<mark>Writes are buffered</mark>, and <mark>acquire write locks at commit time</mark> (when the preparation is done)

 The timestamp is assigned at commit time, based on globally-ordered timestamps, and the data version is written with the commit timestamp

-Write transactions follow a strict 2PL - the timestamp must be assigned while the locks are held
+Write transactions follow a strict 2PL - the <mark>timestamp must be assigned while the locks are held</mark>

-The timestamp is in the range from when locks are acquired to when they're released - this is the definitive time this transaction was committed, and its effects will be visible in the system after the locks are released
+The <mark>timestamp is in the range from when locks are acquired to when they're released</mark> - this is the definitive time this transaction was committed, and its effects will be visible in the system after the locks are released

-The timestamp order respects the global wall-time order, so the timestamp order is equal to the commit order
+The <mark>timestamp order respects the global wall-time order</mark>, so the timestamp order is equal to the commit order

 ## Clock Skew